UAlbany in Madrid

 - Comparative and International Politics (UAlbany equivalency: RPOS 102, satisfies CHALLENGES and SOCIAL SCIENCE of UAlbany’s general education requirements)

-*Course may change year to year and offerings are subject to minimum enrollment
+*Courses may change year to year and offerings are subject to minimum enrollment

 Part-time, semester-length internships in a wide variety of fields are also available.
 Enhance your future employment prospects with real-world work experience abroad.
 As an intermediate or advanced Spanish language speaker, you can elect to participate in an optional, 6-credit internship experience with a local employer.
 NOTE: An extra cost may apply for internship placement.
 Learn more about the optional, part-time 6 credit internships through EUSA.